-A land improvement asset on the School District's capital asset listing was not depreciated according to the School District's estimated useful life within its capitalization policies.
+- The School District has not updated their capital asset listing for previous audit adjustments. - A land improvement asset and three equipment assets on the School District's capital asset listing were not depreciated according to the School District's estimated useful life within its capitalization policies.